Quantum measurements and equilibration: the emergence of objective outcomes via entropy maximisation: Introduction

-\PRLsection{Introduction} The mathematical formulation of quantum theory includes two types of dynamics for a closed quantum system: unitary evolution, and measurement.
+The mathematical formulation of quantum theory includes two types of dynamics for a closed quantum system: unitary evolution, and measurement.
 The latter is often referred to as a collapse of the wavefunction, instantaneously updating the state of the system, and is at the heart of many interpretational discussions of quantum mechanics (e.g. the ``measurement problem'').
 For projective measurements, this is an apparent contradiction of the laws of thermodynamics, as it does not conserve energy, allows for an arbitrary decrease in entropy~\cite{Guryanova_2020}, and allows for cooling to zero-temperature with finite resources, in violation of Nernst's formulation of the $3^\text{rd}$ law \cite{nernst1906, taranto_2021}.
-In this work, we investigate a potential resolution to this apparent contradiction by modelling the process of measurement as the system of interest and its environment undergoing an equilibration process, thus being driven by an \emph{increase} in entropy.
+In this work, we investigate a potential resolution to \mpel{the apparent tension between thermodynamics and quantum measurement} by modelling the latter as the system of interest and its environment undergoing a closed-system equilibration process, thus being driven by an \emph{increase} in entropy.